Writer in Residence

 The Writer is required to live in Hamilton during the tenure of the award.
 There are no teaching or lecturing duties attached to the award, the sole purpose of which is to give the Writer the freedom to write.
 It is expected the Writer will participate in the cultural life of the University.
 On occasion the writer will be able to take up residence in and make use of the Michael King Writers Retreat in Opoutere.

-Applications are open for the 2019 Writer in Residence.
+Applications are closed for the 2019 Writer in Residence.

-Closing date for applications is Friday the 12th October 2019 (NZ Time).
+Closing date for applications was Friday the 12th October 2019 (NZ Time).
+We will be announcing the 2019 Writer in Residence shortly.

 Enquiries can be made to Assoc.
 Prof. Sarah Shieff, telephone 07 838 4466 extension 8425 or email: firstname.lastname@example.org